Mark the Graph

 Labels

-ABS ageing APRA ASIC ATO Baltic Dry banks bonds Covid-19 credit aggregates debt DEEWR leading indicator DEEWR payments external administration Federal Budget financial accounts fiscal policy forecasting GDP GFC GST help wanted Household consumption households housing income inflation insolvencies interest rates International Trade ITSA Japan jobs matplotlib meta monetary policy motor vehicles MySQL nerdy Okun pandas population PPI productivity Python R RBA recessions retail trade statistics tax TOT welfare wonkish yields
+ABS ageing AI APRA ASIC ATO Baltic Dry banks bonds Covid-19 credit aggregates crypto debt DEEWR leading indicator DEEWR payments employment energy external administration Federal Budget financial accounts fiscal policy forecasting GDP GFC GST help wanted Household consumption households housing income inflation insolvencies interest rates International Trade ITSA Japan jobs macroeconomics markets matplotlib meta monetary policy motor vehicles MySQL NAIRU nerdy Okun output pandas population PPI productivity Python R RBA recessions retail trade statistics tax TOT unemployment USA welfare wonkish yields

 Other Resources